AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 ![](./resource/cross_compile.png)

+> This graph is not quite accurate as `.elf` does not directly run on bare-metal embedded system and extra post-processing steps are needed.

 For a source file `.c`, if we want to run it on our PC, we compile it with `gcc`; if we want to run it on our ARM architecture embedded system MCU, we cross-compile it with `arm-gcc`, a cross-compiler on our PC, and then generated executable can run on our embedded system.

 `arm-gcc`, the cross-compiler, is one of the **cross-compiling toolchain** provided by the architecture designer.
 If we are using ARM MCUs, we can get our cross-compiling toolchain from ARM: [ARM Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).
 This is a GNU Arm Toolchain, meaning it is an variation of the `gcc` family we've been talking about in the previous chapters and compatible to `makefile` and `CMake`.
 The usage is exactly the same as compiling against our PC.